CS109Group67/lendingclub/Modeling.md

 This section presents the modeling we have undertaken to determine which loan features are most predictive of loan outcomes.
-A discussion of the results and implications follows in the [Investment Strategy](https://cs109group67.github.io/lendingclub/Strategy.html) section.
+A summary of the results and discussion of the implications for investing follows in the [Investment Strategy](https://cs109group67.github.io/lendingclub/Strategy.html) section.

 ## 1. Preprocessing